Implicit State Estimation via Video Replanning: Approach

 \subsection{Video-based Planning with State Embeddings}

-To plan effectively in environments with unknown dynamics, our system constructs a latent representation of hidden parameters, such as mass or friction, through \emph{state embeddings}.
+To plan effectively under unknown dynamics, our system learns a latent representation from past observations that implicitly captures hidden parameters, such as mass or friction, through \emph{state embeddings}.
 These embeddings act as hypotheses about the environment configuration and serve as conditioning signals for generating scenario-specific rollouts.
 By combining prior retrieval with test-time refinement, our framework maintains \emph{state embeddings} as a flexible and adaptive representation of the environment.

-\paragraph{Representing state embeddings.} Interaction videos from prior executions with the same object are encoded using a context encoder $E$, producing video embeddings $e^v_j = E(v_j)$.
-To ensure consistency across multiple trials of the same object, we preprocess the dataset $\mathcal{D}$ by grouping entries by object ID and selecting a successful trial as the canonical embedding $e^o_j$.
-The choice of encoder $E$ defines the latent feature space; we experiment with pretrained vision encoders such as CLIP~\citep{radford2021learning} and DINOv2~\citep{oquab2024dinov}, which yield semantically structured spaces where different environment modes can be distinguished.
-Please refer to \Cref{sec:apdx:feat_space} for visualization of such latent space and \Cref{sec:apdx:training_data} for details of dataset $\mathcal{D}$ used in our experiments.
+\paragraph{Representing state embeddings.} \ICLRRevision{ A \emph{state embedding} is a single vector associated with an object instance, summarizing its underlying physical properties (e.g., mass, friction, or functionality) as revealed through interaction dynamics.
+We construct these per-object state embeddings in two stages: (i) encode every interaction video into a latent feature vector, and (ii) select one representative embedding per object ID.}

+\ICLRRevision{ \emph{\textbf{Stage 1: encoding interaction videos.}} Let the dataset be $\mathcal{D} = \{(v_i,\, o_i)\}_{i=1}^N$, where each video $v_i$ is associated with an object ID $o_i$.
+We encode every interaction video using a pretrained vision encoder $E$, producing video-level embeddings $e_i = E(v_i)$ for all $i = 1,\dots,N$.
+Interaction videos capture how the object responds to applied actions, so the resulting embeddings inherently reflect information about latent physical properties.}

+\ICLRRevision{ \emph{\textbf{Stage 2: constructing per-object state embeddings.}} To obtain a single representation for each object ID, we group videos in $\mathcal{D}$ by their object ID.
+For each object ID $o$, we select one \emph{successful} trial indexed by $\iota$ and define the corresponding \emph{canonical embedding} as $e^{o} = e_{\,\iota}$.
+These canonical embeddings serve as compact descriptors of interaction dynamics and are used by our retrieval and planning modules.}

+\ICLRRevision{ \paragraph{Context encoder $E$.} Given the experience dataset $\mathcal{D}$, the context encoder $E$ determines the feature space that the Retrieval Module and the Video Plan Generator operate on.
+To implement $E$, we experiment with pre-trained vision encoders known to offer strong semantic representations, such as CLIP \citep{radford2021learning} and DINOv2 \citep{oquab2024dinov}.
+To encode videos with these image encoders, we uniformly subsample $F{=}8$ frames from the input video and encode each frame independently, then concatenate the resulting per-frame features to obtain a single-vector video representation.}